-The anger that erupted when Zoe Quinn was (probably falsely—not that it matters) accused of boning game journalists for good press (a series of events known online as the "Quinnspiracy"), has turned #Gamergate into a dog-whistle codeword that lets those in the gamer population who are misogynists to couch their adolescent rage at women in concern about the purity of games journalists' motives in reviewing games.
+The anger that erupted when Zoe Quinn was (probably falsely—not that it matters) accused of boning game journalists for good press (a series of events known online as the "Quinnspiracy") has turned #Gamergate into a dog-whistle codeword that lets those in the gamer population who are misogynists couch their adolescent rage at women in concern about the purity of gaming journalists' motives in reviewing games.

 That provoked some media coverage, including—after a couple of weeks—my own.
-Despite trying to give her ex the benefit of the doubt in the article, I even experienced a taste of what I started calling the "anime avatar brigade," on my own Twitter account.
-The minor troll infestation in my Twitter notifications tab was probably childs' play by comparison to Quinn's.
+Despite trying to give her ex the benefit of the doubt in the article, I even experienced a taste of what I started calling the "anime avatar brigade" on my own Twitter account.
+The minor troll infestation in my Twitter notifications tab was probably childs' play in comparison with Quinn's.

 "I try to have a policy of engaging people even if they seem like they're being total assholes, on the off chance that nobody's given them a chance before," she said, adding, "I had never blocked anybody on Twitter before this."

-But the less public, more anonymous type of internet comments ventured beyond intemperate, and into shocking.
+But the less public, more anonymous type of internet comments ventured beyond intemperate and into shocking.
 That's when the mainstream media got involved.
 This subset of angry teenagers started saying some really scary shit.
-One 4chan user wrote, "Next time she shows up at a conference we [...] give her a crippling injury that’s never going to fully heal [...] a good solid injury to the knees.
+According to the New Yorker, one 4chan user wrote, "Next time she shows up at a conference we […] give her a crippling injury that’s never going to fully heal […] a good solid injury to the knees.
 I’d say a brain damage, but we don’t want to make it so she ends up too retarded to fear us."
-Language like this was also used by sock puppet Twitter accounts, but most of these tweets have since been deleted, and the accounts have been banned.
+Language like this was also used by sock-puppet Twitter accounts, but most of these tweets have since been deleted, and the accounts have been banned.